 Lining Up and Comparing the Top 4 Texas Data Center Destinations

 Austin’s position in the transition belt between dry deserts and green, humid regions provides the long hot summers and short winters for which Gens Y and Z yearn.
-Being on the extreme edge of Tornado Alley means there are far fewer tornados than further to the north.
-However thunderstorms are common and these can cause flash flooding.
+Being on the extreme edge of Tornado Alley means there are far fewer tornadoes than further to the north.
+However, thunderstorms are common and these can cause flash flooding.
 Taken together, the City of Austin is a good destination.
-But is it the best in Texas?
+But is it the best Texas data center?

 San Antonio, AKA Military City USA

-San Antonio is another strong contender for the best data center location in the Lone Star State.
-It is located to the south east of Austin, and half the distance from the Gulf of Mexico.
+San Antonio is another strong contender for the best Texas data center location in the Lone Star State.
+It is located to the southeast of Austin, and half the distance from the Gulf of Mexico.
 It has fallen back slightly from its position of fastest-growing of the top ten largest cities in the United States in 2010.
-However it is still has the fourth largest GDP in Texas.
+However, it still has the fourth-largest GDP in Texas.

 San Antonio’s primary industries are military, health care, government-civil service, financial services, oil and gas, and tourism.
 It has a significant number of call centers and is a growth node for automobiles.
 It hosts five Fortune 500 companies and boasts a thriving business culture.